Aipcecodes/codes/README.md

 The full documentation is available when logged in to the back office.

-In some cases, it wll be useful to convert markdown in HTML code : https://markdowntohtml.com/
+In some cases, it wll be useful to convert markdown in HTML code : https://markdowntohtml.com/ or https://parsedown.org/demo

+### Snippets

+Snippets and codes must match perfectly.
+A space is considered a character.
+Use simple straight quoted instead of curve or double quotes.
+No titles, no numbers, and no styled words (meaning no bold or italic).

+In any cases, pay attention to prevent invisible characters (BOM).